 ANSWER: Is kissing a sin or not for Christians?
 The answer to this question all depends on the purpose of the act and what is going on in the hearts of those participating in it.
-For example, it was clearly not wrong in the early New Testament church for believers to kiss as a sign of greeting, friendship and mutual affection (Romans 16:16, 1Corinthians 16:20, 2Corinthians 13:12, 1Thessalonians 5:26, 1Peter 5:14).
+For example, it was clearly not wrong in the early New Testament church as believers used this gesture as a sign of greeting, friendship and mutual affection (Romans 16:16, 1Corinthians 16:20, 2Corinthians 13:12, 1Thessalonians 5:26, 1Peter 5:14).

 Based on Christ's statement, when people (male or female) actively think about having sex with another person who they are not married to it is always sin, even when they do not actually commit the act.
 This principle is valid regardless of the age of those involved, as both young and old can lust (although the young normally do it more than those who are older).

-A brief "peck" on the cheek given to someone you are dating is unlikely to cause lust, such as those commonly exchanged between friends greeting each other in the Latin American culture.
+A brief "peck" on the cheek while dating is unlikely to cause lust, such as those commonly exchanged between friends greeting each other in the Latin American culture.
 On the other hand, however, a sustained deep kiss (like when each person's tongue is touching) certainly is lustful.
 There are many gradations in-between these two extremes, and it is possible that what is sinful for one person will not be for another, depending on their thought processes.

 One reason for single and dating Christian people to avoid strong romantic kissing is the need to protect their own and other person's purity for their (likely) marriage to someone else.
 If a dating relationship breaks up, and they marry someone else down the line, what kind of memories do they have when they show affection to their future wives and husbands?